Naval Research Laboratory (NRL) HBCU/MSI/TCU Internship Program

 - Currently enrolled at a Historically Black College or University, Minority Serving Institution or Tribal College or University.

 - Maintain a 3.0+ cumulative GPA.

 - Preference is given to students pursuing careers in science, technology, engineering and mathematics (STEM) disciplines.

 - You should have at least one year of STEM education* at the undergraduate level.

 - Prior laboratory experience is desirable.

-During this 10-week internship program, you'll join a cohort of 30-40 interns from diverse STEM majors working on projects under the guidance of principle investigators at the NRL.
-You'll learn from established researchers as well as work on original research.
-Beyond your main research project, you'll also attend scientific and professional seminars on topics like ethics in science, STEM careers, graduate school preparation, resumé building and crafting an effective online presence.
-We also plan several fun social events like a Capitol tour, Potomac Riverboat Cruise and a barbecue.
+During this 10-week internship program, you will join a cohort of 30-40 interns from STEM majors from across the country working on projects under the guidance of principle investigators at the NRL.
+Beyond your research project, you'll attend scientific and professional seminars on topics like ethics in science, STEM careers, and many more.
+You also have the opportunity to attend social events with your cohort.

-This is a fully funded internship program sponsored by the Naval Research Laboratory.
-Sponsorship covers the cost of the program, housing and a stipend of $8,500 for undergraduate students or $10,900 for graduate students.
+This is a funded internship program sponsored by the Naval Research Laboratory.
+For Summer 2020, sponsorship covers the cost of the program, and a stipend of $8,500 for undergraduate students or $10,900 for graduate students.
 If necessary, we will also arrange and provide roundtrip travel to Washington, D.C. (up to $700).
 Furnished summer housing can be provided at a reduced rate to students.

 Housing and Living